imarcaos/Curso-Desenvolvimento-Web/README.md

    - C402 - Aggregation functions Count - ex.021
    - C403 - Aggregation functions Min and Max - ex.022
    - C404 - Aggregation functions Avg and Sum - ex.023
+   - C405 - Introduction to using subqueries and group by - ex.024